jkleinsc/Personal-Fundraiser-Plugin-for-WordPress/readme.txt

 * **[pfund-days-left]** The number of days left in the campaign (if an end date is specified for the campaign).
 * **[pfund-gift-goal]** The amount that the user hopes to raise for their campaign.
 * **[pfund-gift-tally]** The total amount raised.
+* **[pfund-giver-list]**  Displays a list of supporters for the current campaign.
+The supported attributes are:
+     * **row_max**  Number of supporters to display in one row.
+This attribute is simply used to add a css class to the last supporter in a row.
+The class is specified by the row_end_class attribute.
+     * **row_end_class**  Class to apply to last support in a row.
+This class is applied to the last supporter in a row.
 * **[pfund-giver-tally]** The total number of unique donors to the campaign.
+* **[pfund-user-avatar]** The avatar of the user who created the campaign.
+You can specify the size of the avatar by passing a "size" attribute (e.g. [pfund-user-avatar size="50"].

 = What do the various settings do? =
 * **Campaign Slug** URL prefix for campaigns.
 Also the location of the page containing the list of causes.